Approved April 20, 2011. Effective July 1, 2011

 Research and Scholarly Environment

-Goal: Librarians accelerate the transition to a more open system of scholarship.
+Goal: The academic and research library workforce accelerates the transition to more open and equitable systems of scholarship.